 But unlike a church, where people go home at night, hundreds of protesters have turned the Capitol into their temporary home.
 People have been sleeping there overnight since Tuesday Feb.
 15. They eat meals there, and go to nearby houses and dormitories to take showers.

-, the Capitol occupation was almost entirely coordinated by the Teaching Assistant's Association, the union of teaching assistants at the University of Wisconsin, Madison.
+In the early days, the Capitol occupation was almost entirely coordinated by the Teaching Assistant's Association, the union of teaching assistants at the University of Wisconsin, Madison.
 But other unions have become more involved in occupying the Capitol since, organizing groups to clean the building and provide food and supplies for people camping out there.
 Local pizza businesses have been experiencing a mini-boom as people from all over the country and even the world have called in delivery orders for the protesters, while Midwestern grandmothers with thick Wisconsin accents stop by to deliver trays of food cooked at home.
 In one back hallway, you can find tables full of food as well as boxes of donated supplies like toilet paper, water, toothbrushes, soap, spare hats, scarves, and gloves that are free to take.
 This level of organization is what has made it sustainable for hundreds of people to more or less live in the capitol building of a major Midwestern state.

 Activities have been organized to create a festive environment.
 There are bands and drum circles that play throughout the day.
 People put on street theater performances and organize arts and crafts projects.
 One night I spotted a group of women knitting.
 Another night, a group of people doing meditation.